 Start with Your Investment Goals

 Which of the best index funds are right for you?
 It depends entirely on your investment goals.
 Do you want safe and consistent?
 Can you tolerate some risk in exchange for growth?
 Are you looking for diversification to balance other portions of your portfolio?
 Don’t just buy whatever’s trendy.
-Create a strategy and stick to it.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Create a strategy and stick to it.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading